NickWaldock/the-woodshed/README.md

 ### Database Schema
 The following database design was decided upon during development to facilitate reaching the project's purpose and [aims](#aims)<br>
 <image src="readme-files/backend/database.png" width=70%><br>
 <em>*Database schema created using [LucidChart](https://www.lucidchart.come)</em><br><br>

 ### Models
-In order to fulfil the requirements of the project database [models](https://docs.djangoproject.com/en/4.2/topics/db/models/) would be required to store data.
+In order to fulfil the requirements of the project, database [models](https://docs.djangoproject.com/en/4.2/topics/db/models/) would be required to store data.
 The following are the models created and used by the API to allow the users to interact with and manipulate data on the site.<br><br>

 #### <ins>***User Model***
 [Django Auth](https://docs.djangoproject.com/en/4.2/topics/auth/) is a built in Django library that automatically manages all user creation, authorisation and authentication.
 This was utilised to handle the heavy lifting of user management.
 Features include password checking, permissions, and user management through the admin panel.<br><br>